frendsick/torth/docs/keywords.md

 ## WHILE

-WHILE is a keyword for END to jump to.
+WHILE is a keyword for DONE to jump to.
 It also duplicates the first element in the stack like DUP intrinsic.

 ### Examples